kvutien/Doc-Reading_Notes_ElizaOS/README.md

 ##	Eliza Code Examples
 ###	Plugin Development Example Source
-To understand the source code, instead of reading tens of thousands of lines of JavaScript, we can feed them also to NotebookLM and ask questions.
-But NotebookLM cannot read directly the github web site nor your local file system.
+To understand the source code, instead of reading tens of thousands of lines of TypeScript, we can feed them also to NotebookLM and ask questions.
+But NotebookLM cannot import directly the github web site nor your local file system.
 The solution is to let NotebookLM import from Google Drive.

 To add the TypeScript code to NotebookLM, we do the following:
 -	Clone the Eliza repository https://github.com/elizaOS/eliza/tree/develop in your local Google Drive